paulbayer/Inventory_Scripts/README.md

 ----
 ## SNS Scripts
 - **all_my_topics.sh**
-    - This script displays all SNS topics in all available accounts (by reading the credentials file and parsing the profiles to run against).
+    - This script displays all SNS topics in all available accounts (by running the "AllProfiles" script and parsing the profiles to run against).
 ---
 ## Kinesis
 - **all_my_streams.sh**
-    - This script displays all Kinesis Streams in all available accounts (by reading the credentials file and parsing the profiles to run against).
+    - This script displays all Kinesis Streams in all available accounts (by running the "AllProfiles" script and parsing the profiles to run against).
 ---
 ## Dynamo DB Scripts
 - **all_my_DDB_tables.sh**
-	- This script displays all Dynamo DB Tables in all available accounts (by reading the credentials file and parsing the profiles to run against).
+	- This script displays all Dynamo DB Tables in all available accounts (by running the "AllProfiles" script and parsing the profiles to run against).
 ---
 ## RDS DB Scripts
 - **all_my_rds.sh**
-	- This script displays all RDS databases in all available accounts (by reading the credentials file and parsing the profiles to run against).
+	- This script displays all RDS databases in all available accounts (by running the "AllProfiles" script and parsing the profiles to run against).
 ---
 ## Lambda Scripts
 - **all_my_functions.sh**
-	- This script displays all Lambda Functions in all available accounts (by reading the credentials file and parsing the profiles to run against).
+	- This script displays all Lambda Functions in all available accounts (by running the "AllProfiles" script and parsing the profiles to run against).
 ---
 ## IAM Scripts
 - **all_my_policies.sh**